quyutest/node2defect/README.md

 ```
 ### Generating the input file for network embedding algorithms

-After generating the CDN, we can use the Driver.py to generate the input file for network embedding algorithms
+After generating the CDN, we can use the Driver.py to generate the input file for network embedding algorithms.
+After executing Driver.py, we can generate the "edgelist" file in each directory.
+For instance, we can use the [ProNE](https://github.com/THUDM/ProNE) implementation:

 Requirements: